jgontrum/uu-lt-programming-i/assignment4/week3.md

 # Week 3

-1. An error happens: "SyntaxError: 'return' outside function"
+1. An error occurs: "SyntaxError: 'return' outside function"

-2.
+2. The while loop moves the turtle forward.

+3. It will run until the script is manually terminated.

-6. `python harshad.py > harshad.txt`
+4. `python harshad.py > harshad.txt`